Does It Matter What Types of Swimming Pool Algae You Have

 Common Green Pool Algae

-The most common and easily recognized of the main types of algae are green algae.
+The most common and easily recognized of the main types of algae is green algae.
 Recognizable by its bright green color, this type develops in three stages: teal, dark, and black green.
 No matter the stage, this algae spreads fast and will coat a pool in a slimy, slick film.
 Luckily, green pool algae are the most common in pool water and the easiest variety to kill because their the easiest to spot.

 The higher temperatures and Bather loading during these summer months can bring inconsistency in a pool’s sanitizer levels, and algae can rear its ugly head.
 Algae is a single-celled plant form.
-It uses the process of photosynthesis to manufacture its own food.
+It uses the process of photosynthesis to manufacture its food.
 It comes in a very wide variety of colors and forms, making it adaptable to almost any condition.

-Due to algae’s microscopic size, it takes literally millions of these plants to accumulate to be noticed by the naked eye!
+Due to algae’s microscopic size, it takes millions of these plants to accumulate to be noticed by the naked eye!
 By that time it may be too late and very costly to correct.
 As we tell all our customers: The best way to do away with any kind of algae is through prevention!
 Green algae can grow to the wall ladders or float in the water.
 Get rid of it by brushing the pool, shocking, and adding Algaecide 60 to a schedule especially in the summer whether you need it or not.

 Yellow Pool Algae